 In this review, we’ll take an in-depth look at the Nolah Original in terms of construction and composition, prices, and performance across different sleeper categories.
 You’ll also find a detailed look at Nolah’s shipping, return, and warranty policies.

-A 1-inch transitional layer of high-resilience polyfoam rests beneath the comfort layer.
-This material is much denser and more durable than the comfort layer of AirFoam.
-The transitional layer prevents you from sinking too deeply into the mattress.
+A 1-inch transitional layer of polyfoam rests beneath the comfort layer.
+This material essentially provides a buffer between the comfort layer and the denser support core to prevent you from sinking too much.

 2″ AirFoam polyfoam

-7″ High-density polyfoam
+7″ high-density polyfoam

 Beyond its sticker price, you won’t pay anything extra for the mattress.
 Ground shipping is free for all customers, and Nolah issues full refunds and covers shipping costs for all mattress returns.